 We promise expert feedback over nine months.
 Most of this will be reading and commenting behind the scenes to give you ideas and suggestions and some will be by direct contact (whether on online platforms or via email).

-Some of our mentors may suggest an agent or a publisher to you towards the end of the process, but this isn't a promise of publication.
+Some of our mentors may suggest an agent or a publisher to you towards the end of the process, but this is not a promise of publication.

 We want the service to be as accessible as possible but also need to consider what is a fair return for an intensive programme.
-We're able to run at well below the cost of other schemes due to the generosity of many of our authors giving their time to the programme to support the press.
+We're able to run at well below the cost of other schemes due to the generosity of our authors giving their time to the programme.
 We're immensely grateful for this.
-We're a not for profit indie press and the proceeds from the mentoring scheme are a major part of ensuring we go on publishing inventive authors.
+We're an indie press running on a shoe-string and the proceeds from the mentoring scheme are vital in supporting our work with inventive authors.

 In short, we charge well below the market rate for what is a well-developed, proven service delivered by people who care about writing.